ContractParser.ai

 Best for: developers building applications that need document extraction as a component.

-Extracta.ai is the other pay-per-page tool in the category, built for a different buyer: their pitch is explicitly “designed for software developers, independent contractors, and technology enthusiasts.”
-API-first with a light web interface for testing.
+Extracta.ai is the other pay-per-page tool in the category, built for a different buyer: developers who need to integrate document extraction into their own software.
+API-first, with a light web interface for testing.

 Strengths: pay-per-use rather than traditional subscription.
 Generous 50-page free trial.
 Clean API that integrates easily.